DataDog/documentation/content/en/account_management/rbac/permissions.md

 Grant the following permissions to manage read access on subsets of log data:

-* `logs_read_data`(Recommended) offers finer grained access control by restricting a role's access to logs matching a log restriction queries.
+* [Logs Read Data](#logs-read-data) (Recommended) offers finer grained access control by restricting a role's access to logs matching a log restriction queries.
-* `logs_read_index_data` is the alternative approach to restrict data access to indexed log data on a per-index basis (it is still required to have this permission to access indexed data).
+* [Logs Read Data](#logs-read-index-data) is the legacy approach to restrict data access to indexed log data on a per-index basis (it is still required to have this permission enabled to access indexed data).

-These permissions can also be used together.
-A role can restrict the user to a subset of indexes and additionally apply a restriction query to limit access within these indexes.

-**Example**: User A has access to index `audit` and index `errors` and is restricted to the query `service:api`.
-When looking in Log Explorer, this user only sees logs from the `service:api` into the `audit` and `errors` indexes.

-In addition, access to the Live Tail can be restricted with the `logs_live_tail` permission regardless of the data access restriction of the user.

 #### logs_read_data